Harsha92/ExploratoryDataAnalysisUsingPython/Movies Data Analysis/README.md

 - Seaborn: it complements Matplotlib by providing attractive statistical graphics.

 # Study of the problem
-Objective: Analyze the data available on the IMDb website for movies released in the cinema between 2006 and 2016.
+Objective: Cinemania, an American Box Office where tickets are sold to the public for movies is planning to add new services and enhance the quality of existing services.
+To tackle this problem we are performing the analysis of IMDB data from 2006 to 2016.